 Beginning in the 3rd year of study, adults may select private lessons and rehearse with the Concertino, Capriccio or Intermezzo Orchestras.

-Beginning classes for children take place twice a week and the 12-week semester follows the university’s academic calendar.
+Beginning classes for children take place twice a week (Beginning in the fall and continuing into the spring).
+The 12-week semester follows the university’s academic calendar.
 Students must provide their own instruments or rent them from a local music store.
 Our staff will measure each student and recommend the appropriate instrument size.

 1st year (Silver Strings 1)

-The beginning students in the String Project are 3rd and 4th graders and meet twice a week in a large group class.
+The beginning students in the String Project are 3rd, 4th graders or 5th graders and meet twice a week in a large group class.
 During their first year, students learn the basics of string playing in a class of 25 students taught by a lead teachers and two assistants.
-Beginning class students do not need to be able to read music; we will teach them throughout the year.
+Beginning class students do not need to be able to read music; we will teach them during the year.